 What we do recommend people do is keep their credit scores high and practice good credit card habits.
 Pay off your balances on time and keep your credit utilization low.
 If you do this, it doesn’t really matter when you apply or how many cards you’re applying for, because it’s your spending habits that issuing companies look at.
 Plus, people with good credit scores don’t lose as many points compared to people with low credit scores.

-You also need to apply for cards you think you’d get approved for.
+When applying for credit cards, you also need to apply for those cards which you think you’d get approved for.
 Every approval will bump up your credit score so it will balance out or even cover the hard pulls done on your score.
+If you’re having a hard time figuring out how to apply for multiple cards, you can also sign up for our travel concierge.
+We offer one whole year of unlimited credit card consulting and award travel booking assistance.